allymcvay/JitteryJoes/README.md

   4. Mino Guzman https://github.com/Mino-Guzman/JitteryJoes

 ## Problem Description
-The goal of this project is to design and build a relational database that represents the core operations of Jittery Joe’s, a multi‑location coffee shop.
-The Store serves as the central entity, connecting employees, inventory, equipment, customers, and daily transactions.
-The database models how each store manages menu items, merchandise, suppliers, loyalty programs, and customer orders.
-We aim to accurately represent these relationships, generate realistic sample data, and populate each entity accordingly.
-Once built, the database will support functional SQL queries that provide meaningful business insights into sales, inventory levels, customer behavior, and overall store performance.
+The problem we have been tasked to solve is to design a data model and build a database that represents the relationships in operations of a global, multi‑location coffee chain.
+For this company, the Store serves as the central entity, since it is the physical center that connects customers to the products the coffee shop offers.
+The database also models the menu items and merchandise offered, suppliers of inventory, customer loyalty programs, and orders customers make.
+Using this data model, we generated realistic sample data that aligns with these entities and their relationships.
+By doing this, we are creating a database that allows us to perform relevant SQL queries that provide meaningful business insights that managers would be interested in, including company sales revenue, customer trends, and inventory levels.

 ## Explanation of Data Model
-Our model is based on the structure of a multi‑location coffee shop, Jittery Joe’s.
-The Store entity represents each physical coffee shop location.
-Each store employs multiple workers, which is why we established a one‑to‑many relationship between the Store and Employees entities.
-Stores also manage their own equipment and inventory, so the Equipment and Inventory tables each have a one‑to‑many relationship with Store as well.
+As mentioned above, our model is based on the structure of a global coffee chain.
+The Store is the central entity that represents each physical coffee shop location.
+Each store hires many employees, so we established a one‑to‑many relationship between the Store and Employees entities.
+Also, several pieces of inventory and equipment are assigned to one store, so there is a one‑to‑many relationship with the Store and Inventory and with the Store and Equipment entities as well.
+Finally, one store can take many orders from customers, so we created a one-to-many relationship between the Store and Order entities.

-Customers interact with the business primarily through orders.
-Because a customer can place many orders, we created a one‑to‑many relationship between Customers and Order.
-Customers may also participate in the loyalty program, which is represented by the Loyalty entity.
-Since each customer can have at most one loyalty account, this is modeled as a one‑to‑one relationship between Customers and Loyalty.
+What drives this business is sales, so customers interact with the business through order purchases.
+These purchases can consist of orders of food, drinks, and merchandise.
+We concluded that one customer can place many orders, so we created a one‑to‑many relationship between the Customers and Order entities.
+Orders can consist of merchandise as well, so using the same idea that one customer can purchase several pieces of merchandise, we placed a one-to-many relationship between the Customers and Merchandise entities.
+Finally, customers typically participate in the loyalty program to earn points with the hopes of getting deals on future purchases.
+Each customer can only have one loyalty account attached to their name, so this is modeled as a one‑to‑one relationship between the Customers and Loyalty entities.

-Each order contains multiple items, and each menu item can appear in many different orders.
-To represent this many‑to‑many relationship, we created the OrderItem associative entity, which links Order and MenuItem.
-OrderItem also stores the quantity and unit price for each item purchased.

-Inventory is replenished through shipments from suppliers.
-The SupplierItem entity represents items shipped by suppliers, and the Inventory table references these shipments to track which supplier deliveries contributed to current stock levels.
-Because a supplier can ship many items, but each shipment record corresponds to a single supplier, this is modeled as a one‑to‑many relationship between Suppliers and SupplierItem.

-Payments are recorded in the Payment entity, which stores the payment method, amount, and date.
-Each order has exactly one payment associated with it, so we modeled a one‑to‑one relationship between Order and Payment.
-Payment also references the customer who made the purchase, allowing the business to analyze spending behavior.

-Finally, the Merchandise entity represents retail items sold in stores, such as mugs or apparel.
-Merchandise is tied to specific store locations, so we included a one‑to‑many relationship between Store and Merchandise.

-Overall, this data model captures the full operational flow of Jittery Joe’s—from customers placing orders, to inventory being supplied, to payments being processed—while maintaining clear relational structure that supports meaningful business insights.
+Customers can make several payments on order purchases, since they can return to the store whenever they would like.So, we established a one-to-many relationship between the Customers and Payment entities.
+We also assume that each order only consists of one payment, so we created a one-to-one relationship between the Order and Payment entities.
+The company requires supplies on hand that go into inventory.
+In order to generate supplies, the company requires a supplier or suppliers to supply these items.
+Each supplier can ship several supplier items, which led us to establish a one-to-many relationship between the Suppliers and SupplierItem entities.
+Overall, the data model, as shown below, successfully captures the relationships between the activities that take place in a global coffee chain.
+It provides a detailed understanding on the customer orders, inventory and equipment levels, the payment process, and hiring distributions.

 <img width="641" height="647" alt="Screenshot 2026-03-31 at 9 31 34 AM" src="https://github.com/user-attachments/assets/03afe27d-a25b-4341-b278-34fab233a74d" />